Hello.

 Supervisor: David Habib Martin, LPC

 I hold a bachelor’s degree in nutrition and became a registered dietitian.
-I then spent six years in medical sales.
+Then, I spent six years in medical sales.

 In 2006, I opened a pet salon in Hermosa Beach, California.
 We sold pet retail products, doggie daycare, pet grooming services—and appeared on The Dog Whisperer with Cesar Millan.
 (Fun stuff!)